eric-kwok-nt/PeekingDuck_familiarization/README.md

     ├── environment.yml
     ├── images                    -> images for README file ├── runner.py                 -> Python script for running passenger counting
-    ├── src
+    └── src
-    │   ├── custom_nodes
+        ├── custom_nodes
-    │   │   ├── configs
+        │   ├── configs
-    │   │   │   └── dabble        -> Config files for the respective dabble custom nodes
+        │   │   ├── dabble        -> Config files for the respective dabble custom nodes
+        │   │   ├── draw
+        │   │   └── output
-    │   │   └── dabble            -> Contains the source code for the 2 custom nodes
+        │   ├── dabble            -> Contains the source code for the 2 custom nodes
-    │   │       ├── sort_tracker  -> Files pertaining to the sort tracker
+        |   |   ├── deep_sort     -> Files pertaining to the deep sort tracker
+        │   |   ├── sort_tracker
-    │   │       └── utils         -> Contains utility files for drawing on image and for tracking │   └── data                  -> Contains yaml config files for recording videos for dab recognition, and a script to convert video file format from mkv to mp4 format
+        │   |   └── utils         -> Contains utility files for drawing on image and for tracking │   ├── draw              -> Custom draw node
+        │   └── output            -> Custom csv writer node
+        └── data                  -> Contains yaml config files for recording videos for dab recognition, and a script to convert video file format from mkv to mp4 format
 --------

 ## 3. Usage